-- 48 NIST Cybersecurity Practice Guides (Special Publication 1800 series) target specific cybersecurity - 49 challenges in the public and private sectors.
-They are practical, user-friendly guides that facilitate the - 50 adoption of standards-based approaches to cybersecurity.
-They show members of the information - security community how to implement example solutions that help them align with relevant standards - and best practices, and provide users with the materials lists, configuration files, and other information - they need to implement a similar approach. - 54 The documents in this series describe example implementations of cybersecurity practices that - businesses and other organizations may voluntarily adopt.
-These documents do not describe regulations - or mandatory practices, nor do they carry statutory authority.
+NIST Cybersecurity Practice Guides (Special Publication 1800 series) target specific cybersecurity challenges in the public and private sectors.
+They are practical, user-friendly guides that facilitate the adoption of standards-based approaches to cybersecurity.
+They show members of the information security community how to implement example solutions that help them align with relevant standards and best practices, and provide users with the materials lists, configuration files, and other information they need to implement a similar approach.

+The documents in this series describe example implementations of cybersecurity practices that businesses and other organizations may voluntarily adopt.
+These documents do not describe regulations or mandatory practices, nor do they carry statutory authority.

-57 ABSTRACT
+ABSTRACT

-- 58 Organizations are increasingly at risk of cyber supply chain compromise, whether intentional or - 59 unintentional.
-Cyber supply chain risks include counterfeiting, unauthorized production, tampering, - 60 theft, and insertion of unexpected software and hardware.
-Managing these risks requires ensuring the - 61 integrity of the cyber supply chain and its products and services.
-This project will demonstrate how - organizations can verify that the internal components of the computing devices they acquire, whether - 63 laptops or servers, are genuine and have not been tampered with.
-This solution relies on device vendors - 64 storing information within each device, and organizations using a combination of commercial off-the- - 65 shelf and open-source tools that work together to validate the stored information.
-This NIST - 66 Cybersecurity Practice Guide provides a draft describing the work performed so far to build and test the - 67 full solution.
+Organizations are increasingly at risk of cyber supply chain compromise, whether intentional or unintentional.
+Cyber supply chain risks include counterfeiting, unauthorized production, tampering, theft, and insertion of unexpected software and hardware.
+Managing these risks requires ensuring the integrity of the cyber supply chain and its products and services.
+This project demonstrates how organizations can verify that the internal components of the computing devices they acquire, whether laptops or servers, are genuine and have not been tampered with.
+This solution relies on device vendors storing information within each device, and organizations using a combination of commercial off-the-shelf and open-source tools that work together to validate the stored information.
+This NIST Cybersecurity Practice Guide describes the work performed to build and test the full solution.

-68 KEYWORDS
+KEYWORDS

-- 69 computing devices; cyber supply chain; cyber supply chain risk management (C-SCRM); hardware root of - 70 trust; integrity; provenance; supply chain; tampering.
+Computing devices; cyber supply chain; cyber supply chain risk management (C-SCRM); hardware root of trust; integrity; provenance; supply chain; tampering.

-71 ACKNOWLEDGMENTS
+ACKNOWLEDGMENTS